 Example- In this stage, the attorney general would come up with catchy lines or maybe facts that would help her to address the charges effectively.

 Memory here refers to the content you know about your topic.
 The more you research the more you will know about it and gain in-depth knowledge regarding the same.

 Example- The attorney general would try to memorize the key points of her argument, so as to present them effectively in front of the jury.

-In this case, the attorney general might maintain a direct eye-contact with each jurors or use hand gestures while delivering her argument.
+In this case, the attorney general might maintain direct eye contact with each juror or use hand gestures while delivering her argument.

 This is how the Classical Period marked the foundation of public speaking techniques that are practiced till today.